|©2004-2017 The Home Inspection Company, Inc. DBA Professional Home Inspection Co.

 PHI carries all three insurances and will provide proof upon request.

-independent may be paid only if the property closes so he may not report all problems or the
+paid only if the property closes so he may not report all problems or the extent of all

-extent of all problems.
-An inspector who is not independent may report that certain repairs
+problems.
+An inspector who is not independent may report that certain repairs are needed

-are needed (when in fact they are not necessary) and then offer to make those repairs
+(when in fact they are not necessary) and then offer to make those repairs himself for an

-himself for an additional fee.
-PHI belongs to the National Association of Home Inspectors
+additional fee.
+PHI belongs to the American Society of Home Inspectors (ASHI).
+The ASHI

 5) Formal Training and Education: Your inspector should be a graduate of an accredited